쉐도잉 연습: Why Love Is Harder in a Second Language | Magdalena Hoeller | TED - YouTube로 영어 말하기 배우기

 Is it too strong, too weak?

-And that's where intercultural partners, they bring their language background, they bring their cultural background to one table and have to negotiate this in a heated moment, at the same time.
+they bring their cultural background to one table and have to negotiate this in a heated moment at the same time.

 There's too much happening.

-Now fighting is already difficult with monolingual partners, but adding all of these elements, that requires a lot of communication.
+Now, fighting is already difficult with monolingual partners,

 The second challenge I'd like to share with you today is humor.

-Making each other laugh is a big part of relationships, but humor often doesn't translate very well.
+Making each other laugh is a big part of relationships,

-Sometimes a joke is funny in one language, but it falls flat in another.
+Sometimes a joke is funny in one language,

-Or it could be quite offensive.
+or it could be quite offensive.

-Now linguistically, we can break this down into two parts: into receiving humor and producing humor.
+Now, linguistically, we can break this down into two parts,

-From a receiving side, a partner might feel unsure if they grasp the true meaning of a joke or just a superficial facet thereof.
+if they grasp the true meaning of a joke or just a superficial facet thereof.

-That could be a purely linguistic issue, like not picking up on sarcasm or not recognizing a pun because the language skills just aren't there yet.
+like not picking up on sarcasm or not recognizing a pun because the language skills just aren't there yet.

 There's also the cultural aspect, of course.